 Similar to the above answer, our faces are warm and cats like to seek out warm spots, but they may also be seeking out companionship and attention from their favourite human too.

-During the day, we are usually at work or busy doing other things which means there’s little time for our cats to spend time with or on us, but many of us settle down on the sofa on an evening to watch some television and this is the perfect time for our beloved feline to spend some time with us.
+During the day, we are usually at work or busy doing other things which means there’s little time for our cats to spend time with or on us, but many of us settle down on the sofa in the evening to watch some television and this is the perfect time for our beloved feline to spend some time with us.

 Why do cats sit on clean laundry?

 Clean laundry doesn’t smell like us, but many cats will make a beeline for a basket of fresh laundry.
 There are two possible explanations.
-The cat enjoys the elevated position a big pile of laundry in a basket provides and it a big pile of clothes makes a soft bed.
+The cat enjoys the elevated position a big pile of laundry in a basket provides and a soft bed.
 If the laundry has been freshly tumble dried, the warm will also be appealing.

 Sitting on random or new objects

 This is another common one, we bring something new into the house and the cat will circle it, sniff it, touch it with their paw and they will sit on it.
 This one is a little more difficult to explain and there is no data on why, but one would assume that once they have decided the new object is safe, they sit on it as a form of ownership.